-- Always be alert to your surroundings. - At night, walk in well-lit, heavily traveled areas. - Use Scarlet Safe Walk or walk with a friend. - Avoid alleyways and deserted parking lots. - Never expose cash or expensive items. - Hold pocketbooks and purses under your arm. - Be cautious of strangers who approach you and ask for the time or for directions. - Do not stop if a car pulls up beside you.
-Get away from the car. - Use common sense; don't jaywalk. - Use pedestrian walk lights and crosswalks. - Never hitchhike. - Learn the location of Boston University Police Department Emergency Blue-Light Telephones at www.bu.edu/maps. - Be careful of scam artists.
-Never accept cash or checks from, or provide check cashing services to, anybody you don't know.
+- Always be alert to your surroundings. - At night, walk in well lit, heavily traveled areas. - Use the Escort Security Service or walk with a friend. - · Avoid alleyways and deserted parking lots. - Never expose cash or expensive items. - Hold pocketbooks and purses under your arm. - Be cautious of strangers who approach you and ask for the time or for directions. - Do not stop if a car pulls up beside you.
+Get away from the car. - Use common sense; do not jaywalk. - · Use pedestrian walk lights and crosswalks.

+- · Never hitchhike.

+- Be careful of scam artists.
+Never accept cash or checks from, or provide check cashing services to, anybody you

+do not know.